Kurroni/CityEasier/README.md

 ## Description

-Application web to make easier your stay in a city.
-You will be able to find the most typical events, restaurants, museums and hotels in a city.
+Application web to make easier your stay in a visited city.
+You will be able to find the most typical events, restaurants, museums and hotels in that city.
+Full-stack application.
+HTML, ES6, Express, MongoDB, Handlebars, Node.js, HTTP, CRUD, Auth.

 <br>